Table of Contents

 Starting a small business can be one of the most fulfilling ways to provide for yourself.
-But whether you’re taking the leap by turning your side hustle into a full time gig, starting a food truck, or building your own construction business, there are some things you’ll need to take care of before you begin.
+But whether you’re taking the leap by moving from a side hustle into a full-time gig, starting a food truck, or building your own construction business, there are some things you’ll need to take care of before you begin.

 One of the things you’ll need to know about is Employer Identification Numbers (EIN).
 This article will answer the questions: what is an EIN, do you need an EIN to open a business bank account, and how can I get an EIN?